 8. Cheap International Calling

-If ever there was a scam.
+Not to be confused with Travel (e.g. Medical) Insurance, if ever there was a scam – Trip Insurance is it.
 This has to be the most useless garbage I’ve seen in a while – from an industry known for pushing garbage.
 The reason this is garbage is a) you are somewhat already covered for buying services that aren’t actually rendered (just because that plane ticket is non-refundable, doesn’t mean you can use the amount you paid for a future trip); and b) the exclusions on this garbage are so long that you’ll likely never qualify anyway.
-One travel insurance policy states they won’t refund any money if you get sick, miss a connection, lose your job – but they will refund the money if you die.
+One trip insurance policy states they won’t refund any money if you get sick, miss a connection, lose your job – but they will refund the money if you die.
 WTF – really???
 Enough Said!

 6. Luggage Tricks